neew1152/Python_YouTube_Downloader_Project/README.md

 *   **Modern, Responsive UI**: Powered by `customtkinter`, featuring a clean, dark-themed, and intuitive interface that dynamically scales to 50% of your screen resolution.
 *   **100% Non-Blocking Architecture**: Fully multi-threaded background processing.
 The UI remains buttery-smooth and responsive even during heavy downloads or format extraction.
 *   **Smart URL Analysis**: Automatically detects whether a URL is a single video or a playlist.
-*   **Advanced Playlist Handling**: Automatically generates dedicated folders for playlists and sequences filenames seamlessly.
+*   **Advanced Playlist Handling**: Automatically generates dedicated folders for playlists and sequences' filenames seamlessly.
 *   **Format Reconnaissance**: List all available video/audio formats for a given URL and manually download specific format IDs (e.g., `137+140`).
 *   **Automated Quality Merging**: Fetches the absolute best video and best audio streams independently and merges them natively into a high-quality `.mkv` container using FFmpeg.
 *   **One-Click `yt-dlp` Updater**: Built-in update button to seamlessly upgrade `yt-dlp` via native commands or Pip, preventing "unrecognized arguments" or broken extraction errors as YouTube updates its backend.